 Daughter Martha Ellen Emerick (1868-1941) was born on March 27, 1868 in Kennels Mill, Somerset County.

-They were longtime farmers and lived in Fairhope, Somerset County and had these known children -- Clara (Shroyer) Emerick Burley, Mamie Hurt, Nettie Smith, Elmer Shroyer, Cora Diehl, Joseph Shroyer and Raymond Shroyer.
+They were longtime farmers in Fairhope, Somerset County and together produced these known children -- Clara Emerick Burley, Nettie Smith, Elmer D. Shroyer, Cora Ellen Beal, Mamie Hurt, Joseph Adam Shroyer and Raymond Shroyer.

 Sadly, Silas passed away at age 68 in Fairhope on May 28, 1931.
-After funeral services held in the home, his remains were placed into repose in the Madley Cemetery near Hyndman, Bedford County.
 The deputy coroner wrote: "Had suffered with asthma and dropsy for a number of years.
 For the past month limbs were so swollen he was unable to walk.
 Which would indicate dropsy caused his death."
-The Bedford Gazette published an obituary.
+The Bedford Gazette published an obituary, saying he was a "prominent farmer of Fairhope" and that funeral services were led by Rev. T.W.
+Evans of Hyndman.
+The remains were placed into repose in the Madley Cemetery near Hyndman, Bedford County.

 Martha Ellen outlived him by a decade.
 In later years, suffering from heart disease and hardening of the arteries, she made her home with her married daughter Clara Shroyer in Fairhope.
 Martha Ellen died at the age of 73 on July 19, 1941.
 An obituary was printed in the Cumberland (MD) Sunday Times.